Berkshire Teaching School Alliance

 How school placements work

-The salaried chemistry programme will enable you to develop the professional skills and knowledge to deliver all aspects of science up to GCSE and chemistry to A-level.
+The physics School Direct PGCE will enable you to develop the professional skills and knowledge to teach physics.

-- Develop a critical understanding of current debates relating to science and education
+- Develop a critical understanding of wider statutory requirements

-Salary will be calculated using the unqualified teachers’ pay scales
+Salary is calculated using the unqualified teachers’ pay scales

 Financial support isn’t available for this course because it comes with a salary.